-- What Exactly Is Steak Fry Seasoning?
+What is Steak Fry Seasoning?

 Why Steak Fry Seasoning Matters

-If you’ve ever grilled a steak and thought, "This tastes good, but could it taste better?", you’re not alone.
-Enter steak fry seasoning — the unsung hero that transforms your meat from just okay to absolutely unforgettable.
+If you've ever grilled a steak and thought, "This tastes good, but could it taste better?", you're not alone.
+Enter steak fry seasoning—the unsung hero that transforms your meat from just okay to absolutely unforgettable.

 The Essential Components of a Great Steak Fry Blend